-- 1. For each property in the listing data, we find the set of properties in the tax records which (i) match on the address and (ii) for which the listing removal date is equal to the contract date $\pm$ 7 days. - 2.
-From the set obtained via step 1, we compute Euclidean distance with respect to the prices and floor space of the sale listing for each potential match and then select the sold property which minimizes the distance.
-Or, in symbols:
+- 1. For each property in the listing data, we find the set of properties in the tax records which (i) match on the address and (ii) for which the listing removal date is equal to the contract date \pm 7 days. - 2.
+From the set obtained via step 1, we compute Euclidean distance with respect to the prices and floor space of the sale listing for each potential match and then select the sold property which minimizes that distance.